xueyin97/Bias-estimating-life-expectancy-Morquio/README.md

-# practicum
-Bias for estimating life expectancy from age at death: A simulation approach applied to Morquio Syndrome A
+# Bias for estimating life expectancy from age at death: A simulation approach applied to Morquio Syndrome A